sosercodes/spring-postgres-jpa-onetomany/README.md

 If you create a database schema, a _one-to-many_ mapping means that one row in a table is mapped to multiple rows in another table.
 The _"one" side_ has a _primary key_ and the _"many" side_ has a _foreign key_ which refers to the primary key of _"one" side_.

-In Spring Data JPA OneToMany relationships allow you to model _one-to-many_ mapping where one _entity_ can have _multiple related entities_.
+In Spring Data JPA _OneToMany Relationships_ allow you to model a _one-to-many_ mapping where one _entity_ can have _multiple related entities_.

 ### Bidirectional vs Unidirectional